 Ashley Wool wrote her first song at the age of 7, to accompany a "butterfly rock star" character she conceived for Halloween that year.
 Her one-of-a-kind theatrical instincts have informed her artistry ever since.

-As a freshman at SUNY Geneseo--where she was one of five students in the inaugural class of the school's newly-designed musical theatre major--she released an EP of original songs, Not Otherwise Specified, which she funded by washing dishes in her school dining hall.
+During her freshman year at SUNY Geneseo--where she was one of five students in the inaugural class of the school's newly-designed musical theatre major--she released an EP of original songs, Not Otherwise Specified, which she funded by washing dishes in her school dining hall.
 Recorded in an old brick building that was formerly the town poorhouse and asylum, on eight tracks with live instrumentation and no frills, her "little record that could" gained airplay on numerous radio stations and podcasts, including Sirius XMU, Live365 and Broadcast Asylum, securing her a comfortable niche in the independent music scene.
-She even received nominations for Indie Song of the Year and Indie Artist of the Year at the Musiqtone Musiqwards--she lost both categories to Hanson, but since they're her favorite band and one of her earliest musical inspirations, she wasn't mad.

 She is, after all, still a butterfly rock star on the inside--just older, wiser, and hopefully woker.